drupalprojects/drush-vagrant/docs/blueprints.md

 In addition, any blueprints provided must be exposed to Drush Vagrant by imple- menting hook_vagrant_blueprints().
 For more details see the API docs (drush topic docs-vagrant-api).
-Here is an example:
+Here is a minimalist example:

 <?php